Real World: Ex-Plosion: After filming

 The Real World: Ex-Plosion Reunion aired on April 7, 2014.
 It was hosted by Girl Code star Nessa, and featured the entire cast, as they discussed their time during filming and their lives since the show ended.

-Since filming, Cory returned to Los Angeles and is currently a trainer.
+At the time of the reunion, Cory returned to Los Angeles and is currently a trainer.
 He is working on his brand and is working on his own health website.
 He still keeps in touch with Lauren, who is back in Michigan.
 Jenny also returned to Los Angeles and got back together with Brian, who moved in with her.
 Jamie and Thomas returned to Texas, and Jamie still models, bartends and spends most of her time with Thomas.
 Thomas graduated from college and hopes to become a dentist one day.
 Arielle returned to Oakland, where she still models and still aspires to be a horror filmmaker.
-She is still with Ashley, although they don't see each other often ever since Ashley moved closer to her job.
+She is still with Ashley, although they don't see each other as often since Ashley moved closer to her job.
 Jay went back home to New York City and spends more time with his father in the wake of his mother's death.
 He is focused on his watch line and is donating half of the proceeds to cancer research.
 He and Jenna are not together.

 Among the topics discussed were the tension between Jenny and Cory, while the entire cast gave their opinions on Jenny and Brian's volatile relationship which makes Jenny break down due to what she went through during growing up.
 Lauren's pregnancy was also brought up but she did not give too much details away.
 Jamie and Thomas' current relationship was also discussed and everyone found out the reason why Jamie and her ex, Cameron broke up and why she did not want him on the show as they got to hear from him.
 The love triangle between Thomas, Jamie, and Hailey was also discussed as they all seem to get along now.
 When asked why they broke up, Jenna revealed that Jay was acting inappropriately with his ex-girlfriend and that she can no longer trust him.
 The cast also called Jay out for being a shady liar during their time in the house with Arielle stating that she does not want to have fake friends.
 The original Ashley is brought out and talks about her insecurity, the regret she feels about ripping up Jay's phone numbers which cost him time with his mother.
 The feud between Ashley and Jamie is also discussed and they agree that they will never be friends.
 Ashley is apparently living in Paris with her boyfriend, Francis.
-The reunion also featured Ashley's ex-fiancée, who would've moved in the house if Ashley had stayed.
+The reunion also featured footage of Ashley's ex-fiancée, Kyle, who would've moved in the house if Ashley had stayed.
 The cast talked about the season finale and how Jenny seems to think that Brian was possessed by a demon during the last night.
 Lastly, they talked about who would want to compete on The Challenge.